Marie-Claire Blais: Career

 She sponsored the Prix littéraire Québec-France Marie-Claire-Blais starting in 2005; awarded annually to a French author for their debut novel.

-Blais enjoyed an ardent readership in French language literature and had won four Governor General's Literary Awards through her career.
-Writing in an article in Canadian newspaper The Globe and Mail, literary critic Jade Colbert called her "the 21st century Virginia Woolf" while Quebec novelist Michel Tremblay called her "one of our greatest national treasures".
+Blais enjoyed an ardent readership in French language literature and had won four Governor General's Literary Awards throughout her career.
+Writing in an article in a Canadian newspaper The Globe and Mail, literary critic Jade Colbert called her "the 21st century Virginia Woolf" while Quebec novelist Michel Tremblay called her "one of our greatest national treasures".

 In addition to her novels, Blais has written several plays, collections of poetry and fiction, newspaper articles, radio dramas, and scripts for television.
 Her works had characters that included delinquent children, wayward nuns and abusive priests and included issues like white supremacy, nuclear holocaust, and the AIDS epidemic.
 Her books included suffering as recurring themes, though she herself had noted in an interview that she preferred serenity to suffering.

 Personal life

 Blais was a longtime partner of American writer and painter Mary Meigs.
 Meigs predeceased her in 2002.

-Blais died 30 November 2021, in Key West, Florida.
+Blais died on November 30, 2021, in Key West, Florida.